Arkoniak/BenchmarkExt.jl/docs/src/manual.md

 ### Setup and teardown phases

-BenchmarkTools allows you to pass `setup` and `teardown` expressions to `@benchmark` and `@benchmarkable`.
+BenchmarkExt allows you to pass `setup` and `teardown` expressions to `@benchmark` and `@benchmarkable`.
 The `setup` expression is evaluated just before sample execution, while the `teardown` expression is evaluated just after sample execution.
 Here's an example where this kind of thing is useful:

 ```julia
 julia> x = rand(100000);